gchq/stroom-docs/install-guide/upgrades/6_to_7_upgrade.md

 ### Rename legacy stroom-auth tables

-*TODO* - Where is the script released to?

 Run this command to connect to the `auth` database and run the pre-migration SQL script.